bonkabel/stonks/README.md

 # # stonks
-A web application that allows user to track stocks
+A web application that allows users to track stocks

 ![Screenshot of a website with a graph tracking multiple stocks in a users portfolio](docs/websiteimage.PNG)

 ## Features
 - Users can track stocks in their portfolio
-- A forum
+- Forum
 - Messaging between users
 - Report functionality
 - Metrics for admins